TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/metaP.md

 </code></pre>
 </div>

-4) FragPipe require a Manifest where the .d files are correlated with a experimental type:
+4) FragPipe require a ["Experimental Manifest"](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe.html) where the .d files are correlated with a experimental type, replicates and so:

 ```bash